 Take your less than a year goals and choose the top two from each area.
 Voila, you now have 12 goals to achieve this year.

 Next to each one, write your compelling reason why you want to achieve that goal and why it is an absolute must for you.
 This is to make sure that your motivation is strong enough to take you to the end.
-If you have no compelling reason, or your reason isn’t compelling enough, you won’t see it through.
+You won’t see it through if you have no compelling reason, or your reason isn’t compelling enough.

 To help you get to your compelling reason, here are some questions you can ask: